| | | | |

 Can I make this without cottage cheese?

 You can substitute full-fat Greek yogurt if needed.
-Just note that yogurt has a tangier flavor, so you may want to cut back slightly on the apple cider vinegar and adjust to taste.
+Just note that yogurt has a tangier flavor, so I recommend adding a tablespoon of avocado oil or olive oil to help offset some of that tang.

 Bowl filled with ranch cottage cheese dip, veggies around the bowl.